What is Flat Fee in Real Estate?

-Selling your home in Canada doesn’t have to mean giving up 5% of your sale price!
+Selling your home in Canada doesn’t have to mean paying 5% of your sale price in commission.

 In today’s real estate landscape, there are other options known as flat fee or fixed real estate commission.
 This is an alternative to the traditional commission structure.